In second grade, I was supposed to rewrite a fairy tale.

 in which all of my friends told me what

 In hindsight, it is disturbing how many of them died.

 In eighth grade, I read Rebecca and wrote my own sequel.

 That’s as close as I’ve ever come to fan-fiction.

 I drink Sweet Cream in my Hope coffee.
-I watch every episode of Grace and Frankie, New Girl, and Doctor Who.
-My best friend was a college athlete, but I lack all coordination and don’t do sweat.
+I watch every episode of Grace and Frankie, New Girl, and The Good Place.
 I am passionately head over heels in love with Honduras.
 I have a serious chapstick addiction, a history of purple/blue/green hair styles, tattoos in two languages, a whole solar system of freckles, and I may or may not spend an inordinate amount of time trying to convince my kids I am a Time Lady from Gallifrey.